visualbis/VV-Docs/docs/user-guide/home-page/user-dashboard.md

     </Zoom>
   </div>

 If any report is being represented with lock icon, then it indicates that there is no access to the report and the report can be requested for access.
-By clicking the report with the lock icon, then the access can be requested for that report which follows the same functionality as explained in Section: Request Access for Inaccessible Reports `<RA>`
+By clicking the report with the lock icon, then the access can be requested for that report which follows the same functionality as explained in <Link to={useBaseUrl('docs/user-guide/home-page/request-access-inaccessible')}>Section: Request Access for Inaccessible Reports</Link>.

   <div style={{textAlign: 'center'}}>
     <Zoom>